benmmari/genetic-algorithm-example/README.md

 NB: The chromosome size of the organism needs to be an even number, so the length of the solution must be an even number

 ## Definitions
-P - population capacity - int - the maximum capacity of the population
+P - population capacity - int - the maximum capacity of the population.
-I - initial population size - int - how many organisms in the first generation
+I - initial population size - int - how many organisms in the first generation.
-S - the solution - string - the solution that will yield the maximum fitness
+S - the solution - string - an ordered combination of genes.
 N - no. of generations to print - int -  when the simulations comes to an end it will print the solution and it's family tree for N generations.
-Where N <= Generations taken to produce the solution
+Where N <= Generations taken to produce the solution.

 ## Example Output